 When project managers should use PERT Charts

 PERT charts are best utilized by project managers at the beginning of a project to ensure that it is accurately scoped.
-This tool gives users a birds-eye view of the entire project before it's started to avoid potential bottlenecks.
+A PERT chart generator gives users a birds-eye view of the entire project before it's started to avoid potential bottlenecks.
 While PERT charts can be used during the project's implementation to track progress, they are not flexible enough for teams to adapt them to small changes when team members are confronted with roadblocks.

 How to draw a PERT chart